Characters of Persona 3: Aigis

 Aigis is introduced during SEES' summer beach vacation, where she is simultaneously the target of Mitsuru's retrieval mission and Junpei's "Operation Babe Hunt."
 She immediately shows an instinctual interest in protecting the protagonist, which she cannot explain.
 Ikutsuki decides to make her a member of SEES and she later enrolls at Gekkoukan High School.
 When Ryoji Mochizuki transfers to Gekkoukan High, she immediately acts hostile towards him and warns the protagonist that Ryoji is dangerous.

 Aigis realizes why she feels such hostility toward Ryoji and hunts him down one night, during a full moon, where she confronts him on Moonlight Bridge.
 Ten years ago Aigis' mission was to defeat Death and avert the arrival of Nyx.
 During the battle at that very location on Moonlight Bridge, she realized Death could not be defeated and decided to seal the entity away in a young boy who was the sole survivor of a nearby car crash.
 That young boy was the protagonist and is the reason behind her instincts to protect him.
 Her explanation triggers Ryoji's memories and he finally realizes that he is, in fact, the incarnation of Death.
 In an attempt to fulfill her purpose, Aigis attacks Ryoji, but he easily defends himself, heavily damaging her in the process.

 The Kirijo Group are able to repair Aigis and when she returns, she begins to shows more human-like qualities and emotions.
 She decides to stand against the power of Nyx with her friends in SEES.
 After defeating Nyx, she is the only one who remembers Tartarus, the Dark Hour, and the protagonist's sacrifice during his borrowed month of life after the defeat of Nyx.
 She allows him to live like a normal student for the few precious weeks that he has.
 Finally, on Graduation Day, as she is holding the protagonist in her lap, she suddenly realizes what it means to be human and also the true purpose in her existence is to protect the life of the protagonist.
-Yet sadly, as soon as she comes to this revelation, the protagonist begins to fall into a coma in her arms.
-As Aigis helplessly witnesses and understands what is happening to the protagonist, she vows to always protect his life.
+Yet sadly, as soon as she comes to this revelation, the protagonist begins to fall asleep in her arms.
+As she vows to always protect his life, the protagonist passes away.